 Twenty minutes later, my wonderful colleague came rushing at me looking white in her face.
 She said, “May!
 I don’t think he’s breathing!
 I went to check on him and he looked like his is dead!
 I don’t know what to do!”

-Did she think “I know what to do?!!”
+Did she think “I knew what to do?!!”
 She is 48, I am 28, she’s got 20 years ahead of me and she wants ME to do something?
-At this time, the nurse I was covering for came back from her break so I said to her, “Oh yeah, your admission came in and I think he is now dead, you have to go see your pronounce the death and talk to his son”.
+At this time, the nurse I was covering for came back from her break so I said to her, “Oh yeah, your admission came in and I think he is now dead, you have to go talk to his son”.

 “NO~~~!!”
 She grabbed on to me for dear life and said, “I don’t want to go!
 I am not ready for this!
 YOU have to go!”